 Our new Mechanical Engineering degree gets you working with industry-standard advanced technology in your first semester.

 Work with the latest mechanical engineering technology

-Sheridan’s labs are like no other in Ontario.
-Get a degree that allows you to work with 3D printers, robotics, rapid prototyping, integrated energy systems including solar, wind, and geothermal energy, HVAC systems, water jet technology, advanced mechatronics system equipment and more.
+Sheridan's labs are like no other in Ontario.
+Get a degree that prepares you to work with 3D printers, robotics, rapid prototyping, integrated energy systems including solar, wind, and geothermal energy, HVAC systems, water jet technology, advanced mechatronics system equipment and more.
 At Sheridan, we believe the best way to learn is to roll up your sleeves and get hands-on.

 Specialize in energy or mechatronicsIn your third and fourth years of study, you’ll specialize in one of two technical streams — energy or mechatronics.
 In the energy stream, you’ll learn to provide environmentally and economically sustainable solutions for energy generation, distribution and usage.
 In the mechatronics stream, you’ll learn to solve engineering problems with mechanical, electrical, computer and control engineering.